hairen/hairen.github.io/AWS_CSAA/README.md

     + This will protect your access to the snapshot and created volume of it in case:
       + The key used to encrypt the original shared snapshot is compromised.
       + OR, if the original snapshot owner revokes your rights to the original snapshot encryption key.
++ <span style="color:blue">There is no direct way to encrypt an existing unencrypted volume, or to remove encryption from an encrypted volume.
+However, you can migrate data between encrypted and unencrypted volumes.</span>

 ### IOPS Performance - Instance Store vs. EBS
 + Use Instance Store instead of EBS